 What if my externship takes place during my last semester?

-If you will be away during your last semester, we require a Degree Audit Report (in MCompass during the application process) from the registrar to help ensure that you will graduate on time.
+If you will be away during your last semester, please refer to the Registrar’s instructions on how to check your progress toward your degree to help ensure that you will graduate on time.
 (It’s best to know what is required before you leave the country!)
+If you have any questions about your progress, please contact the Registrar.